Q-learning Decision Transformer: Leveraging Dynamic Programming for Conditional Sequence Modelling in Offline RL

-To demonstrate the limitation of the reward conditioning approaches (\ac{DT}), consider a task to find the shortest path from the left-most state to the rightmost state in Fig.~\ref{fig:simple_example_1}. {We set the reward as $-1$ at every time step so that the optimal path becomes the shortest path from the start to the goal state.} The training data covers the optimal path, but none of the training data trajectories has the entire optimal path.
+To demonstrate the limitation of the reward conditioning approaches (\ac{DT}), consider a task to find the shortest path from the left-most state to the rightmost state without going down to the fail state in Fig.~\ref{fig:simple_example_1}.
+We set the reward as $-1$ at every time step and $-10$ for the action going down to the fail state.
+The training data covers the optimal path, but none of the training data trajectories has the entire optimal path.
 The agent needs to combine these two trajectories and come up with the optimal path.
 The reward conditioning approach essentially finds a trajectory from the training data that gives the ideal reward and takes the same action as the trajectory.
 In this simple example, trajectory 2 has a meagre reward.
 Hence, it always follows the path of trajectory 1 despite trajectory 2 giving the optimal path for the first action.

 In contrast to the reward conditioning approaches (\ac{DT}), Q-learning\footnote{In this paper, we will use the \textit{Q-learning} and \textit{Dynamic Programming} interchangeably to indicate any \ac{RL} algorithm relying on the Bellman-backup operation.} does not suffer from the issue and finds the optimal path quickly in this simple example.
 Q-learning takes each time step separately and propagates the best future rewards backwards.
 Hence it can learn from the first optimal action from trajectory 2.
 However, Q-learning has some issues on a long time horizon and sparse reward scenarios.
 It attempts propagating the value function backwards to its initial state, often struggling to learn across long time horizons and sparse reward tasks.
-This is especially true when Q-learning uses function approximation in an off-policy setting as discussed in Section 11.3 in \citep{Sutton1998}.
+This is especially true when Q-learning uses function approximation in an off-policy setting as discussed in Sec.
+11.3 in \citep{Sutton1998}.